open-sdg/open-sdg/docs/indicator-configuration.md

 * `direction`: "negative" or "positive".
 Default: "negative".
 The desired direction of progress for the time series.
 * `base_year`: Default: 2015.
 The base year for the progress calculation of the specified time series.
 * `target_year`: Default: 2030.
 The target year for the progress calculation of the specified time series.
 * `target`: Default: None.
-The value required to reach the target of the specified time series. _Cannot be zero - a target of zero will be reset to 0.001._
+The value required to reach the target of the specified time series. __Cannot be zero - a target of zero will be automatically reset to 0.001.__ _Note: When the desired target is zero, it is recommended to manually specify a replacement target value that is sufficiently small to represent a near-zero target in the context of the data.
+The automatic replacement by 0.001 may be overly aggressive if the data lacks correspondingly high precision.
+Consider more realistic replacement target values (e.g. 0.01, 0.1) for less precise datasets or datasets with larger values._
 * `limit`: Default: None.
 If direction is "positive", this is the maximum possible ceiling for the values of the specified time series.
 If direction is "negative", this is the minimum possible floor for the value of the specified time series.
-For example, the limit of SDG 6.1.1 'Proportion of population using safely managed drinking water services' should be 100 since no more than 100% of the population can be using safely managed drinking water services. _Only applicable if no target is specified._
+For example, the limit of SDG 6.1.1 'Proportion of population using safely managed drinking water services' should be 100 since no more than 100% of the population can be using safely managed drinking water services. __Only applicable if no target is specified.__

 Here is an example specifying a single time series from an indicator with multiple series and disaggregations.
 This example tells the progress measurement tool to only include data from the time series falling under the following categories: Series = Fatality claims, Geography = Canada, Gender = Male.